tomchen/animated-svg-clock/README.md

 ## Vue3 version

-Copy the `AnimatedClock.vue`to your vue components folder.
+Copy the `AnimatedClock.vue`to your Vue components folder.

 And include it in your Vue application somewhere with the following code: